scripting/blogroll/worknotes.md

+#### 4/4/24; 11:31:55 AM by DW

+In the demo page we were including smallbootstrap.css, but that's wrong.

+This is one of my pages, and it's not meant to be included by others, that's what the toolkit is for.

 #### 4/4/24; 10:24:43 AM by DW

 Trying to figure out why clicking the vertical ellipses to open the menu in the blogroll causes the window to scroll.